 Jennie sings with the upcoming London based, consort group, Fieri, and one of their 2014 Summer concerts has just been recorded for BBC Radio 3, live from the Ryedale Music Festival.
 She has taken part in master classes with Emma Kirkby, Stephen Varcoe, Sarah Walker, Michael Chance, Mary King and Deborah York.

-Liz Singleton attended Westholme from the year 1996 to 2007.
+Liz Long attended Westholme from the year 1996 to 2007.
 Throughout school, Liz was involved in all things musical including Choir, Swing Band and the school productions, where Liz truly developed her love for performing.
 She gained a scholarship at age 17 to study Musical Theatre at the prestigious Guildford School of Acting (GSA) where she graduated in 2010.
 Since then, Liz has gone on to perform in shows all over the country, most notably Les Miserables in London’s West End, where she covered and played the role of Eponine and the lead role of Hodel in the UK and Ireland Tour of Fiddler on the Roof, where she was directed by Strictly’s Craig Revel Horwood and played alongside Starsky & Hutch’s Paul Michael Glaser.
 Liz was also lucky enough to be hand picked to sing on the soundtrack of the Les Miserables feature film alongside a handful of other Les Mis alumni.